scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 The outer loop suggests we should consider every known item that the user hasn't already expressed a preference for as a candidate for recommendation.
 The inner loop suggests that we should look to any other user who has expressed a preference for this candidate item and see what his or her preference value for it was.
 In the end, those values are averaged to come up with an estimate -- a weighted average.
-Each preference value is weigthed in the average by how similar that user is to the target user.
+Each preference value is weighted in the average by how similar that user is to the target user.
 The more similar a user, the more heavily that we weight his or her preference value.
 In the standard user-based recommendation algorithm, in the step of searching for every known item in the data set, instead, a "neighborhood" of most similar users is computed first, and only items known to those users are considered.